 For a better understanding, check this list of top-rated books on color theory:

 James Gurney is an American artist and author.
 He is best known for his illustrated book series “Dinotopia.”
-His specialization is that he can paint realistic images of things that cannot be photographed.
-These range from dinosaurs to ancient civilizations.
+He specializes in painting realistic images of things that cannot be photographed, ranging from dinosaurs to ancient civilizations.

-It contains a survey of some underappreciated masters who made proper use of color and light.
-It also discusses how light exposes the features of color and pigments and the atmospheric effects.
+It contains a survey of underappreciated masters who correctly used color and Light.
+It also discusses how light exposes the features of paint and pigments and the atmospheric effects.
 This book will become a handy tool for any artist with a glossary, pigment index, and bibliography.

 Gurney breaks all the confusion and contradictions regarding color with the help of science and observation.
 This is one of the best books on color theory for interior designers and photographers.